Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/6-manipulate-flight-data.md

 	df.shape
 	```

-This is a rather large dataset, and like most datasets, it needs to be cleaned before it's subjected to analysis.
-Let's use some of what you learned in the previous lesson to whip this dataset into shape.
+That wasn't difficult, but there is more to do before you apply analytical methods to the data.
+In the real world, data is rarely neat and tidy.
+This dataset is no exception.

 ## Clean the data

-like most datasets, this one needs to be cleaned before it's subjected to analysis.
+Like most datasets, this one needs to be cleaned before it's subjected to analysis.
 Let's first identify the problems, and then use Pandas to whip the dataset into shape.

 1. A quick and easy way to determine whether a DataFrame has duplicate row is to use the DataFrame's [`duplicated()`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.duplicated.html) method, which selects all the rows in the dataset that have duplicates.
 Use the following statement to determine if there are duplicate rows, and if so, how many: